freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --text--

-Which one these options is NOT a unit used for the `gap` property?
+Which one of these options is NOT a unit used for the `gap` property?

 #### --distractors--